 Our Mission: We appreciate many voices, celebrate the arts, connect learning to our world, and immerse ourselves in the humanities.

-Our Vision: A place where we grow as human beings
+Our Vision: An intentionally diverse and inclusive community where we grow as human beings.

 Club Boulevard Elementary School was built in response to the baby boom following World War II.
 Overcrowding at George Watts and North Durham Schools, coupled with rapid development in the Northgate area, made the 5.6 acre site at Glendale Avenue and Club Boulevard a desirable location for a new school.